Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies

 Some of these sources were observed for other programs.
 37~GHz data are from the 13.7~m telescope at Mets\"ahovi (Finland), and multiwavelength observations were done at 100-m single dish telescope at Effelsberg (Germany, $2.64-42$~GHz) and 30-m telescope at Pico Veleta (Spain, $86-142$~GHz).
 More details about the Mets\"ahovi, and Effelsberg/Pico Veleta observations on RLNLS1s will be published by L\"ahteenm\"aki et al. (in preparation) and Angelakis et al. (in preparation), respectively.
 Some of the data have already been published by Abdo et al. (2009a,b), Foschini et al. (2011a, 2012), Fuhrmann et al. (2011), and Angelakis et al. (2012a,b).

 We also searched for publicly available observations in the VLBI calibrated data archives.
-15~GHz data are from the the MOJAVE database (Lister et al. 2009, 2013)\footnote{http://www.physics.purdue.edu/MOJAVE/}.
+15~GHz data are from the MOJAVE database (Lister et al. 2009, 2013)\footnote{\url{http://www.physics.purdue.edu/MOJAVE/}}.
 VLBI results at frequencies below 15~GHz come from the VLBA and global VLBI astrometric and geodetic experiments (Beasley et al. 2002, Fomalont et al. 2003, Petrov et al. 2005, 2006, 2008, Kovalev et al. 2007, Piner et al. 2012, Pushkarev \& Kovalev 2012).
-Calibrated visibility and image fits files are provided by the authors in the public database\footnote{http://astrogeo.org}.
+Calibrated visibility and image fits files are provided by the authors in the public database\footnote{\url{http://astrogeo.org}}.

 We performed a standard CLEANing (H\"ogbom 1974) and followed the model-fitting of the calibrated VLBI visibility data in {\tt Difmap} (Shepherd 1997).
 We preferred to use circular Gaussian components unless the use of elliptical components gave a better fit to the data.
 To ensure the quality of the fit, we compared Gaussian model parameters with the results of CLEAN.
 The total flux density and residual RMS appeared to be almost identical for the two cases.
-All of these sources have simple radio structure, so they are well-modeled by Gaussian components.
+All of these sources have simple radio structure, so they are well-modelled by Gaussian components.
 The results are presented in the Online Material (Table~7).